Kyriosity/read-write/readme+/pencraft/readme+/opuses/LN-view.md

 > As both a user and dev of Lotus Notes for quindecennial (till changed for .NET), I must have deserved a right to personal (Lotus) notes.

-IBM PC users remember (or not), it was a time and it was a **word**, not Microsoft's one, but "Lotus" - a synonym for spreadsheet, text processor, calendar, E-Mail client, and collaboration tools.
+IBM PC users remember (or not), that it was a time and a **word**, not Microsoft's one, but "Lotus" - a synonym for spreadsheet, text processor, calendar, E-Mail client, and collaboration tools.

 _Lotus Notes_ (henceforth also _LN_), released at the turn of 1991, crowned the family, as was enterprise, full spectrum groupware of core value.
 Add here genuine _Rapid Application Development_ for LN applications.

-Definitely, there were other products - legacy, alternative, or tailor-made - but this aquatic flower dominated the market garden ... till Microsoft began to broadly win its chunks of office software.
+Definitely, there were other suites - legacy, alternative, or tailor-made - but this aquatic flower dominated the market garden ... till Microsoft began to broadly win its chunks of office software.

 In 1995, IBM gained Lotus in full<sup>:moneybag:</sup>.
-It was a unique chance not only to push _genus_ _Lotus_ further across corporate clients but to rebuild it with the power and technologies of the Big Blue.
-Quite little has been done for the latter.
+It was a unique chance not only to push _genus_ _Lotus_ further across corporate clients but to rebuild at least LN with the power and technologies of the Big Blue.
+Attempts for the latter were mediocre, and Lotus began to wilt.

-In 2001 Microsoft released its SharePoint<sup>:writing_hand:</sup>, a much more complex and heavier environment, but deprived of many LN inborn deficiencies and inherently coupled with other MS products, already  benchmarks at that time.
+In 2001 Microsoft released its SharePoint<sup>:writing_hand:</sup>, a much more complex and heavier rival, nevertheless deprived of much LN inborn deficiencies and inherently coupled with other MS products (already benchmarks at that time).

-The wilting of Lotus began.
-The _full stop_ of the story was set in 2018: bargain sale of Domino/Notes and donating office source code to freeware.
+SharePoint gradually superseded LN in one-way traffic.
+The bargain sale of Domino/Notes and donating office source code to freeware put the _full stop_ of the story.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:moneybag:</sup> <sub>For a $3.5 billion - not a big deal nowadays, while made well before IT procurements had skyrocketed at the end of the 1990s.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:writing_hand:</sup> <sub>Developed from scratch contrary to purchased Dynamics.</sub>

-## What made Lotus Notes great
+## Good "parts"

+Lotus Notes took the best of the practices from the 1990s and brought unique solutions such as replication and Document oriented database.
+RAD, Client-server, asymmetric encryption.

+### Replication

 ## Missed opportunities

-### Development

-### Datastorage behind

-### Replication

-### Administration
-sh ta

-### Web

-Added in 1996

-### Integration with office tools

 ## Epilogue